b-wagn/hashsig-parameters/README.md

 ## Optional Flags
 For a reduced version of the table, you can add the `--reduced` flag, and if you want to print in LaTeX, you can add the `--latex` flag.
-Another option is to add the flag `--single`.
-If you add this flag, the script will assume that we implement every Poseidon permutation call using the same permutation width (the maximum over all required widths).

 ## Selecting the Hash Function